 MCL 257.658a states “A passenger shall not ride on a motorcycle unless his or her feet can rest on the assigned foot rests or pegs except…due to a permanent physical disability.”

-Q. How old do you have to be to apply for a motorcycle endorsement?
+How old do you have to be to get a motorcycle license in Michigan?

-A. To apply for a motorcycle endorsement, teens must be at least 16 years old, and:
+Michigan offers a certification called a motorcycle “endorsement” to license auto drivers.
+To apply for a motorcycle endorsement, teens must be at least 16 years old, and must:

 Due to Michigan’s senseless motorcycle helmet repeal last year, riders who are at least 21 may ride without helmets — only if they carry additional insurance and have passed a motorcycle safety course, or have had their motorcycle endorsement for at least two years.